Sam Worthington: Career

-2000–2008: Australian recognition and move to Hollywood
+2000–2008: Australian recognition

 Worthington played a small role alongside Adam Garcia in the Australian dance film Bootmen (2000).
-He played a lead role in the low-budget Australian comedy Gettin' Square.
+He played a lead roles in the Australian movies Dirty Deeds (2002) and Gettin' Square (2003).

 Worthington had a major role in Somersault (2004), for which he won the AFI Award for Best Lead Actor.
-He was well known in Australia for his role as Howard in the acclaimed TV series Love My Way, in which he played the main love interest of the female lead.
+He was well known in Australia for his role as Howard in the acclaimed TV series Love My Way, in which he played the female lead's main love interest.
 In 2006, he played the lead in a modern retelling of Macbeth.
 Worthington's international film career began with a series of small roles in Hollywood production The Great Raid (2005), which was filmed in Australia.
 He auditioned for the role of James Bond in Casino Royale but lost the role to Daniel Craig.
 He starred in the Australian creature-feature film Rogue (2007), which gained a 100% fresh rating from Rotten Tomatoes.